How To Make Gaming Laptop Battery Last Longer (13 Best Tips)

 Since a gaming laptop uses so much power, it needs more than one fan to stay cool and avoid overheating.

-Your high-powered CPU and GPU produce a lot of heat while you game, and they’re packed into a tiny space.
+Your high-powered CPU and GPU produce a lot of heat while you game-pack into a tiny space.

 While a standard laptop usually has a single fan, a high-performance laptop needs at least two to prevent overheating.